bbc/newslabs-docs/docs/Juicer.md

 #### Options

-Filter Articles according to some parameters.
+You can filter and sort the articles returned from the `articles` endpoint.
 Parameters can be provided in the query string.

 Available parameters: